bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-3.md

 Making a map is a long process of abstraction, translation, and communication.
 That abstraction begins in the collection of data and continues through the production of the map itselfs.

 </hideable>

+<Quizlet
+    title="Check your understanding"
+    :questions="[
+        {text: 'What kind of map would you use to figure out where the border of Boston lies?',
+        answers: [
+            {text: 'Reference map', correct: true},
+            {text: 'Thematic map'}
+        ]},
+        {text: 'What kind of map would you use to figure out which neighborhood of Boston has the most Vietnamese immigrants?',
+        answers: [
+            {text: 'Reference map'},
+            {text: 'Thematic map', correct: true}
+        ]
+        }
+    ]"
+></Quizlet>